Last updated on March 12, 2026

 Progenitor Mimic

 Clone effects can be quite strong.
 Progenitor Mimic is on the expensive side but pays off the mana investment by generating an army over time.
-This is especially potent when copying something with a powerful ETB ability, like Mulldrifter or Scourge of Fleets.
+This is especially potent when copying a creature with a powerful ETB ability, like Mulldrifter or Scourge of Fleets.

 Decisive Denial